pesalerno/Genomics-Intro-workshop/README.md

 Now it will know to search within that directory when you give it a given Stacks command.

-###3.
-Demultiplexing your dataset with Stacks.

-NOTE: **The first step in any RADseq library is always demultiplexing.
-You are now picking out the barcode reads which are found at the beginning of your illumina read in order to separate them into the individual samples.
-You only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want you sample to be (otherwise the file name will be the barcode, which is zero informative for any human being).
-Naming the files in a smart way will save headaches down the line.
-Also, if you have repeated barcodes across different libraries, then not changing the names from the default barcode names will mix your samples eventually. **

-If you have separate libraries with overlapping barcodes, you need to demultiplex them separately since that is the only sample identifier you have (if you have combinatorial barcodes as in ddRAD, then as long as both adapter and PCR index don't overlap they can be demultiplexed together).
+#####2.2.
+Setting up the barcodes files

+De-multiplexing is performed using the program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory (you can do it all at once, if barcodes are not the same, but let's do it separately for repetition and practice).

+Other than the raw data, we need only a single input file for this step, the barcodes file.
+This file has all the info to pick out the combinatorial barcodes from your raw sequence reads, and it will split them up by sample name, according to your file.
+I have made a [single](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing) one of these files, for you to build the other.

-De-multiplexing is performed using the program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory, and renamed with sample names within Stacks using the appropriate barcodes/names text files, found [here](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing).
-The barcodes file is a simple text-delimited file with first column being adapter, second column being primer index, and third being the final file name you want (ideally an individual sample code, and maybe a locality code as well).
+The barcodes file is a simple text-delimited file with first column being adapter, second column being primer index, and third being the final file name you want (ideally an individual sample code, and maybe a locality code as well, whatever is informative for you later down the pipeline).
+In this case, we have ***Locality_sampleID*** format for names (we only have three localities for this project).

+Now, build the same input file but for library ***Stef_4***.
+The names of the sequences are these:

+	Er_413
+	Er_414
+	Er_416
+	Er_418
+	Er_419
+	Er_420
+	Er_422
+	Er_423
+	Er_424
+	Er_425
+	Er_426
+	Er_427
+	Er_428
+	Er_429
+	Er_431
+	Er_432
+	Er_433
+	Er_434
+	Er_435
+	Er_436
+	Er_467
+	Er_468
+	Er_469
+	Er_470
+	TNHC05833

+And it has the exact same adapters as the first library, but with a different Index primer (can you figure out which one it is??).

-**WARNING**: _NEVER_ edit text files in word or something similar... it needs to be in a simple text editor such as text wrangler or BBedit.
+**WARNING**: _NEVER_ edit text files in word/excel or something similar... it needs to be in a simple text editor such as text wrangler or BBedit.
 Also, always edit these files while seeing "invisible characters".

+#####2.3.
+De-multiplexing and commands

+Let's demultiplex these two libraries separately for now, to learn a bit more by repeating and adding a couple of steps.
+To do this, create a de-multiplex directory for each one of the libraries, and also a raw-data directory within each so that steps are carried out cleanly and separately, for now...

 You need to have the appropriate barcode files within the appropriate library folder if demultiplexing libraries separately.